Information for impound lot operators

 An application checklist is available in the forms section for your convenience, but it is not a required application document.

-Vehicle impoundment
+Vehicle impoundment process

 The Motor Vehicle Act (MVA) authorizes peace officers to impound vehicles used to commit dangerous driving offences and legislates the length of the impoundment depending on the type of impoundment.

-Behavioural Impoundments
+Behavioural impoundments

 Section 251(1) of the MVA requires peace officers to impound vehicles for the following reasons:

-1. driving while unlicensed, prohibited or suspended,
+• Driving while unlicensed, prohibited or suspended

 Type of